-There are over 5,000 stories on this web site written by people who have recovered from a wide variety of physical and psychological challenges using EFT.
+There are over 500 accounts on this website (see Healing Stories under Resources) written by people who have recovered from a wide variety of physical and psychological challenges using EFT.
 This anecdotal evidence is consistent with rigorous scientific research showing that EFT is an “evidence-based” method.
 Studies show that EFT is effective as a self-help tool, while it is also used in many healthcare settings by medical and mental health professionals.

 This EFT research bibliography lists more than 100 papers published in peer-reviewed professional journals.
 To provide a context for this research, which has been shaped by the criteria for evidence-based treatments defined by the American Psychological Association’s Division 12 Task Force on Empirically Validated Treatments, we begin with on overview of the criteria.